 I later received a message from an Instagram follower to whom a friend posed the question of ableism.
 She pointed out that Dom has a video, where he elaborates on his “AbIlity Spectrum”.
 It was worse than I ever could have expected.

-I watched the whole thing but felt that everything after the 7th minute was white noise, maybe that was because in those first seven minutes I saw a tone deaf individual make some ridiculous statements in support of his spectrum concept.
+I watched the whole thing but felt that everything after the 7th minute was white noise, maybe that was because in those first seven minutes I heard several ridiculous statements in support of his spectrum concept.

 The most memorable quotes, recorded verbatim, are: